dadukhankevin/genetok/readme.md

 ## How It Works

 Genetok uses a genetic algorithm to evolve a set of tokens that are most effective for tokenizing a given text.
 It starts with a random set of tokens and iteratively applies genetic operations such as mutation and crossover to evolve these tokens.
+Each token is represented simply by it's start and end index in a source text.
+Mutation causes these ranges to change.
+Every time a good token is found it is added to the list.
 The fitness of each token is determined based on its frequency and utility in the source text, guiding the selection process towards more effective tokenization strategies.

 ## Drawbacks: